-As Artistic Director, Honor is responsible for Lighthouse’s artistic vision and programmes, and – in collaboration with the Managing Director – the business plan and strategic position of the organisation.
+As Artistic Director, Juha is responsible for Lighthouse’s artistic vision and programmes, and – in collaboration with the Executive Director – the business plan and strategic position of the organisation.

-Miriam is a cultural manager from the UK who has a passion for business development and arts administration.
-She joined Lighthouse in April 2007, and became Managing Director on 1 February 2013.
+Miriam is an arts manager from the UK who has a passion for developing cultural organisations and connecting with the creative industries.
+She joined Lighthouse in April 2007 and became Executive Director on 1 February 2013.

 Miriam has a Fine Art degree from the University of Brighton, and a Postgraduate Certificate in Arts and Cultural Management from the University of Sussex.

-As Managing Director, Miriam is responsible for managing the Lighthouse team, extending and developing Lighthouse’s business activities, managing the organisation’s finances, setting policy, and – in collaboration with the Artistic Director – the business plan and strategic position of the organisation.
+As Executive Director, Miriam is responsible for managing the Lighthouse team, developing Lighthouse’s business and communications, managing the organisation’s finances, setting policy, and – in collaboration with the Artistic Director – the business plan and strategic position of the organisation.

-Since joining Lighthouse Miriam has overseen the successful delivery of venue operations and events, including new courses in creative technologies, developing the space as a vibrant hub for events and training, hosting a community of creative businesses, and fostering key relationships in Brighton’s digital creative industries.
+Since joining Lighthouse Miriam has overseen the successful development of venue operations and events, building a vibrant hub for events and training, hosting a community of creative businesses, and fostering key relationships in Brighton’s digital creative industries.
 She sits on the management board of Brighton Digital Festival.